isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ...
 ```

-Once the building image is finished, it is time to download the `qcow2` file.
-It can be downloaded from Cockpit or from the composer-cli:
+Once the building process is finished, it is time to download the `QCOW2` file.
+It can be downloaded from Cockpit UI or from the composer-cli:

 ```sh
 $ composer-cli compose image ea8089f6-7e60-4282-a4e8-5c168246c0b6